Art show riot reflects religious divide in new Tunisia

 Ennahda leader Rachid Ghannouchi has repeatedly said that in the new Tunisia, Islamists would not be jailed for their opinions, as they were under Ben Ali, but only for their deeds.
 Ennahda points to its tough response to the riots as proof that it is living up to its pledge to punish violence.

-But secularists suspect the group at best sympathises with extremists and at worst is in cahoots with them to ultimately transform Tunisia into an Islamic state.
+But secularists suspect the group at best sympathizes with extremists and at worst is in cahoots with them to ultimately transform Tunisia into an Islamic state.

 Little has changed for Tunisian women since the revolt, but Meriem Zeghidi, a spokeswoman for the Tunisian Association for Democratic Women, worries that basic rights in marriage and divorce won since independence in 1956 are now in danger.